Joe Biden Vs. Donald Trump

 Scalp Reduction Vs. Hair Transplant

-There is no love lost between the current President, Donald Trump, and potential Democratic presidential candidate for the 2020 election, Joe Biden.
-From claims of being able to best each other in a fight to this bizarre tweet Trump posted below, mocking Biden, it is safe to say these two do not like each other.
+There is no love lost between the current President, Donald Trump, and the Democratic presidential candidate for the 2020 election, Joe Biden.
+From their claims of being able to best each other in a fight to this bizarre tweet from Trump that mocked Biden, it is safe to say these two men do not like each other.

 WELCOME BACK JOE! pic.twitter.com/b2NbBSX3sx

 — Donald J. Trump (@realDonaldTrump) April 4, 2019

 In the midst of this strange, yet entertaining, quibble between these two political giants, we can’t help but focus on both of their hairstyles.
 Although the two men are different in many ways, they share one thing in common: being follicly challenged.

 In previous articles, I have written about the importance of good hair for US Presidents.
 Since the first televised debate featuring John F. Kennedy in his quest to win the election, Americans have never elected a bald president, despite the fact that about 60% of adult males have some degree of hair loss that requires treatment.